-VAIL — As Vail prepares to welcome the USA Pro Challenge for the Stage 5 Time Trial on Friday, consider the following tips to plan ahead:
+VAIL — As Vail welcomes the USA Pro Challenge for the Stage 6 Time Trial Saturday, consider the following tips:

 Getting to Vail

 Use public transportation, carpool or ride a bike to Vail, as parking will be limited.
 ECO Transit has added a free express service to its regular schedule on race day.
 Buses will run from the Beaver Creek parking lots in Avon to the Vail Transportation Center every 20 minutes from 10 a.m. to 6 p.m.
 Passengers need to remember that bikes are not allowed inside ECO Transit buses and bike racks are available on a first-come, first-served basis.
 Visit www.eaglecounty.us or call 970-328-3520 for assistance with trip planning.
 Free secure bike storage will be offered from 9 a.m. to 6 p.m. on the top deck of the Vail Village parking structure, courtesy of Ski Club Vail.